 5. There’s a continuity strategy in place to deal with a range of events

 The authorisation process was necessarily rigorous and saw the number of master trusts reduce by more than 50%.
-All master trusts are subject to individual supervision from the Pensions Regulator and must submit an annual supervisory return.
+Once authorised, master trusts are subject to individual supervision from the Pensions Regulator and must submit an annual supervisory return.
 The Pensions Regulator has the power to close down any master trust that fails to maintain the authorisation standard.

 Scheme Trustees